-An appeal against the rejection of an asylum application has to be submitted to a regular Administrative Court (Verwaltungsgericht, VG).
+An appeal against the rejection of an asylum application must be submitted to a regular Administrative Court (Verwaltungsgericht, VG).
 The responsible Administrative Court is the one with regional competence for the asylum seeker's place of residence.
-Appeals generally have suspensive effect, unless the application is rejected as "manifestly unfounded" or as "inadmissible" (e.g. in Dublin cases).
-In these cases applicants may ask the court to restore suspensive effect, but they only have one week to submit the necessary request, which must be substantiated.
+Appeals generally have suspensive effect, unless the application is rejected as 'manifestly unfounded' or as 'inadmissible' (e.g. in Dublin cases).
+In these cases, applicants may ask the court to restore suspensive effect, but they only have one week to submit the necessary request, which must be substantiated.